Graasten Palace

 Summer residence

-When the royal family is in residence at Graasten Palace, the area is closed to the public and there is no access to Graasten Palace Gardens and Church; However, the Palace Church is still open in connection with the summer evening song etc.
+When the royal family is in residence at Graasten Palace, the area is closed to the public and there is no access to Graasten Palace Gardens and Church; The Palace Church will not be open for services and summer evening singing due to renovations.

 Guard replacement